ngeor/blog/_posts/2015/2015-08-17-syncing-sublime-text-3-with-git.md

 tags: []
 ---

 I use Sublime Text 3 at home and at work.
 I use it on many computers and platforms.
 In this kind of setup, maintaining a consistent configuration across multiple installations can be a challenge.
 It just doesn’t feel right, when you switch to work on a different laptop and suddenly some package is missing here or some setting is different there.
-You want to simply have the same settings everywhere, without spending too much time on configuration.<!--more-->
+You want to simply have the same settings everywhere, without spending too much time on configuration.

 To solve this problem, I thought of storing the entire Packages folder of Sublime in a git repository and adding third-party packages as git submodules.
-You can find my repository <a href="https://github.com/ngeor/sublime-packages">here</a>.
 Next time I sit behind a fresh Sublime Text 3 installation, all I have to do to in order to configure it exactly as I want it is:

 <ul>
 <li>locate and delete the Packages folder</li>
 <li>do a git clone (recursive, so that it fetches the submodules as well) of my repo and use it in place of that Packages folder</li>
 </ul>

 The packages folder can live in various locations, depending on the platform and whether you’re using a standard or a portable version of Sublime.
 A little googling around will help you.
-On Windows, it’s somewhere inside the %APPDATA% folder (%APPDATA%RoamingSublime Text 3Packages).
+On Windows, it’s somewhere inside the %APPDATA% folder (%APPDATA%\Roaming\Sublime Text 3\Packages).

 At this moment, cloning my repo provides me the following:
 <ul>